Employer Work Study Information & Resources

 Submit the completed Work Study Referral Form, with the needed payroll/hire documents, to the Business Office, 209 DAdB.
 All documents must be received together.
 Referrals should be sent to the Business Office even if no other payroll/hire documents are needed.

 Note: Employers who set up their own UM Workforce panels must place the job record to the Work Study award.
-Forward the Work Study Referral Form directly to the Office of Financial Aid and Registrar, Attention: Work Study, 184 DAdB.
+Forward the Work Study Referral Form directly to the Office of Financial Aid, Attention: Work Study, 184 DAdB.

 Keep copies of all documents.